The Natural Bridge

 Yoho National Park, British Columbia, BC, Canada

-This is undoubtedly one of our TOP 10 Spots to photograph in this lifetime!
+This is undoubtedly one of our TOP spots to photograph in this lifetime!
 Go early when no one is there, and you can connect with nature like you never have before.
-It’s a spiritual place for some, and you feel connected to the Universe at this Photography Hot Spot.
+It’s a spiritual place for some, and you feel connected to the Universe at this photography hot spot.

-The Natural Bridge is located in Canada’s Yoho National Park.
-One of our previously visited Hot Spots was Emerald Lake; However, several lakes exist in and throughout the Yoho National Park.
-The Natural Bridge spans the width of Emerald Lake!
-The Natural Bridge is just that; it is a solid mass of rock hewn by Mother Nature, utterly untouched by human hands or man’s machinery.
+The Natural Bridge is located in Canada’s Yoho National Park, not far from one of our previously visited hot spots, which was Emerald Lake.
+Several lakes exist in and throughout the Yoho National Park.
+The Natural Bridge is a solid mass of rock hewn by Mother Nature, utterly untouched by human hands or man’s machinery.
 Yoho comes from the Cree word for ‘awe and wonder.’
 This pristine, unadulterated area can be found near the small village of Field, British Columbia.
-Field, B.C. offers breathtaking mountain scenery, plentiful wildlife, comfortable accommodations, world-class outdoor recreation, the perfect setting, and a photographer’s heaven.
+Field, B.C., offers gorgeous mountain scenery, plentiful wildlife, comfortable accommodations, world-class outdoor recreation, the perfect setting, and a photographer’s heaven.

 Getting here